Nemo1999/ABMI_Demo/README.md

     ```
     (Note: `requirements.txt` was generated after initial dependency installation.)

-### 3. Generate AR.js Marker Files
+### 3. Generate ARToolKit.js Marker Files and Camera Parameters

-For the Augmented Reality functionality to work, you need to generate marker pattern files (`.patt`) from the animal GIF images.
-These files tell AR.js what to look for.
+For the Augmented Reality functionality to work, you need to generate marker pattern files (`.patt`) from the animal GIF images and provide a camera calibration file (`camera_para.dat`).

-1.  **Go to the AR.js Marker Training Tool:** [https://jeromeetienne.github.io/AR.js/three.js/examples/marker-training/examples/generator.html](https://jeromeetienne.github.io/AR.js/three.js/examples/marker-training/examples/generator.html)
+1.  **Generate Marker Files:**
+    *   **Go to an ARToolKit.js Marker Training Tool:** You can use online tools or local utilities to generate `.patt` files.
+A common online tool for AR.js (which uses similar marker formats) is [https://jeromeetienne.github.io/AR.js/three.js/examples/marker-training/examples/generator.html](https://jeromeetienne.github.io/AR.js/three.js/examples/marker-training/examples/generator.html).
-2.  **Prepare Images:** Take a clear screenshot of the first frame of `elephant-elefante.gif` and `lizard-butiki.gif`.
+    *   **Prepare Images:** Take a clear screenshot of the first frame of `elephant-elefante.gif` and `lizard-butiki.gif`.
-3.  **Upload and Generate:** Upload each screenshot to the generator tool one by one.
+    *   **Upload and Generate:** Upload each screenshot to the generator tool one by one.
 Download the generated `.patt` file for each image.
-4.  **Rename Files:** Rename the downloaded files to `patt.elephant` and `patt.lizard` respectively.
+    *   **Rename Files:** Rename the downloaded files to `patt.elephant` and `patt.lizard` respectively.
-5.  **Place Files:** Move these two `.patt` files into the project's `static/assets/` directory:
+    *   **Place Files:** Move these two `.patt` files into the project's `static/assets/` directory:
+        `/home/nemo/ABMI_Demo/static/assets/`

+2.  **Provide Camera Calibration File (`camera_para.dat`):**
+    *   ARToolKit.js requires a `camera_para.dat` file for camera calibration.
+For a general demo, you can often use a generic one.
+You might find one in ARToolKit.js examples or online resources.
+    *   **Place File:** Place your `camera_para.dat` file into the project's `static/assets/` directory:
         `/home/nemo/ABMI_Demo/static/assets/`

 ### 4. Run the Application